-Students may seek collaboration from any faculty member to secure a mentored research experience.
+- 1. Students may reach out to any qualified faculty member to secure a mentored research experience.
+The faculty member must have applicable subject matter expertise and research experience.
 Students should understand that they may not be able to secure a mentor due to faculty availability.
-Students should therefore arrange for mentored research experience well in advance of the time they are to begin.
+Students should therefore arrange for mentored research experience well in advance of the time they are planning to begin the research activity. - 2.
+Faculty Pl's are responsible for helping the student understand the science behind the research and

-- 2. Faculty mentors will help student understand the science behind the research and will provide them the training needed to conduct accurate work and make progress in their research projects. - All CHSU student researchers must complete appropriate safety training, responsible conduct of research training through the Collaborative Institutional Training Initiative (CITI) program. - The mentor and student will determine appropriate times when the mentor or their designee will be available for direct supervision, if required for a particular mentoring activity. - Students may retain copies of their research findings for preparation of abstracts, posters, reports or papers at the discretion and with the express approval of their mentor and consistent with research project approvals. - 6.
-Students being mentored by a faculty member are able to publish or present their research after obtaining the permission of the faculty mentor and consistent with research project approvals.
-All research performed at CHSU by a current or former student must be approved by their CHSU faculty mentor before presentation or publication in any form. - 7.
-All mentors must have a CHSU faculty appointment including any adjunct or clinical preceptors. - Students involved in research involving human subjects are required to ensure that the project they are working on has been approved by an Institutional Review Board (IRB). - Students may only commence off site research activities with approval of the Dean of their college or (designated) Office of Dean representative. - Summer student research scholarships may be awarded to those students with proposals that are submitted with appropriate faculty sponsorship.
+- providing them with the training needed to conduct accurate work and make progress in their research projects. - All CHSU student researchers must have completed appropriate safety training, responsible conduct of research training through the Collaborative Institutional Training Initiative (CITI) program before beginning a research activity.
+If the training is not completed, the student scholarly and research funds will not be awarded. - 4.
+The faculty mentor and student will determine appropriate times when the mentor or their designee will be available for direct supervision, when required for a particular mentoring activity. - 5.
+Research findings are subject to the CHSU Intellectual Property Policy. - 6.
+Students being mentored by a faculty member can publish or present their research, provided that they have obtained the permission of the faculty PI, the University, and the institution involved in the student research project. before presentation or publication in any form.
+If the mentoring faculty member is no longer employed at CHSU, the Dean or designee will appoint a substitute faculty mentor for this purpose.
+Any changes to the PI or the role of the PI must receive prior approval from the Office of Student Research and the Dean. - 7.
+When initiating a project, all mentors must have a CHSU faculty appointment whether full time, adjunct or clinical preceptors. - 8.
+Prior to initiating any research project involving human subjects, students and faculty PIs are required to ensure that the project has been approved by an Institutional Review Board.
+Students have approval of the Dean of their college or (designated) Office of Dean representative before participating or agreeing to participate in offsite research activities before commencing such research.
+Undertaking research without the Deans' approval may result in disciplinary action determined by the dean. - Research involving CHSU student data is subject to the requirements of the Policy for Requesting Student and Employee Data.
+Student Data must be requested using the CHSU Registrar Data Request Form.
+Contact the Registrar's Office for a copy of the form.